manhowong/CS-lectures/Full-Stack-Open/lecture-notes/part0.md

 - Might be helpful:
   - Check `Preserve log`
   - Check `Hide extensions URLs` under `More filters`
+- To view React components, you can install the *React Developer Tools* extension in Chrome.
+After installing the extension, you can open the `Components` tab in Chrome developer tools to view the React component tree of the page.

 # HTTP GET request